Manservant and Maidservant

 Manservant and Maidservant is a 1947 novel by Ivy Compton-Burnett.
 It was published in the United States with the title Bullivant and the Lambs.

-It was republished in 2001 by the New York Review Books, after being out of print for many years.
+When asked in 1962 which of her novels were her favourites, Compton-Burnett referred to Manservant and Maidservant and A House and Its Head.
+It was republished in 2001 by New York Review Books and in 2022 by Pushkin Press, after being out of print for many years.